-

 Design by Omnivore

-Co-published by Inventory Press & ONE Archives at the USC Libraries
+Co-published by Inventory Press & ONE Archives at the USC Libraries LOW STOCK / Exempt from promotions

 Alien worlds, alter-egos, and Pleasure Domes–Sci-fi, Magick, Queer L.A.: Sexual Science and the Imagi-Nation explores the overlooked importance of science-fiction fandom and the occult to U.S. queer history.